 An interesting wedding tradition in France seems totally harmless to begin with, brides and grooms are given chocolates and champagne to eat and drink following the wedding at the reception.
 Harmless enough, but the twist is that these tasty treats must be consumed from a toilet bowl.
 Apparently, the symbolism is to “toughen up” the happy couple ahead of their wedding night.
 It sounds like a nightmare to me that just might make them sick.

 Asking for her Hand in Marriage

 As part of the ritual of asking the future father-in-law for his daughter’s hand in marriage, it is the custom in Fiji for the groom-to-be to give a gift in addition to asking the question.
 The traditional gift is a whale’s tooth.
 There are a couple of problems with this; one – most whales do not have teeth so finding one that does could be difficult, and two – you can’t just go down to the whale’s tooth store down at the mall and pick one up.
 Sadly, the want-to-be groom might have to get in the water with a pair of pliers, scary.

 Polterabend – A German Wedding Tradition

-They call it “polterabend” in Germany and it is a custom designed to bond a new bride and groom together.
+They call it “polterabend” in Germany and it is a custom-designed to bond a new bride and groom together.
 The newlyweds must sweep up and dispose of broken dishes that the wedding guests have smashed on the ground.
-The guests aren’t being rude, but rather they’re actions are intended to scare away evil spirits and keep the bride and groom safe.
+The guests aren’t being rude, but rather they’re actions are intended to scare away evil spirits and keep the bride and groom safely.
 It just sounds like a mess to me.

 A Close Shave in Greece